25 Strategies for Getting Promoted (after You've Been Passed over)

 Here are three tips to remember when you are looking for a mentor:

 - Understand what you want out of the relationship.
-Be clear about how you would want them to help you.
+Be clear about how you would want a mentor to help you.

 - Commit to the relationship.
 Be on time.
 Be available.
 No excuses.